Ben-Scr/UnityStack/README.md

 # UnityStack
-A collection of C# Unity scripts to accelerate the game development process
+A collection of my C# Unity scripts to accelerate the game development process